 My parents (like many, many Jewish parents before them) are partial to telling me that things happen for a reason (or more accurately, that just about everything is bashert).
 So it was no surprise that following the heartache of finding a house we liked, signing what we thought was a binding contract and then discovering that the sellers hadn’t actually signed and instead went with another deal, my parents comforted me by saying that this house wasn’t meant to be, and that our bashert house was just waiting for us to find it.

 We moped about for a little while, and then we got back in the saddle and found another (even better!) house.
-And just last week, we signed a contract (for real, all parties!) and now, with money and papers flying everywhere, we barrel towards closing on our bashert house, the one that’s meant to be, the one with the white picket fence, the one that’s in the suburbs.
+And just last week, we signed a contract (for real, all parties!) and now, with money and papers flying everywhere, we barrel towards closing on our bashert house, the one that’s meant to be, the one with the white picket fence, the one that’s

 I grew up in the suburbs, and there’s a reason we’re moving our young family back there.
 We want more trees, more space, less noise, a basement!
 But as I try and decipher the language of mortgages and as my husband and I try and plan for new commuting times and paint colors, I can’t help but think about how much I love living in the city.